robertzehnder/sinatra-and-activerecord/readme.md

   - Start the application with `ruby app.rb`
 - *console.rb*
   - Interact with models and data in the database via REPL.

-For this lesson, we'll be using [Tunr](http://github.com/ga-dc/tunr_sinatra).
-Go ahead and clone it and change directories into the `tunr` folder.

 ### Goal: Seed the database.